-LIS-S 500 Methods and Tools for the Information Profession
+LIS-S 500 Methods for the Information Professions

-- Produce standard citations in several formats (APA, MLA, Chicago) for bibliographic work.
+- Produce standard citations for bibliographic work.

 - Distinguish common organizational concepts (e.g., taxonomy and folksonomy).

 - Assess the principles of consistency and uniformity (authority control) in classification.

 - Evaluate information collections, facilities, and services using qualitative and quantitative methods.